Istria and Kvarner share their natural heritage

 After the Second World War, Croatia quickly turned its natural resources into a veritable mono-industry, especially in Istria.
 Today, however, the region is no exception to the global paradox.
 Istria, which inaugurated the notion of tourism as early as the 19th century, is under environmental pressure from overtourism.

 Its crystal-clear waters in the Adriatic Sea are attracting ever-increasing numbers of visitors.
 Overcrowding, especially in summer, on the coasts around historic ports (Rovinj, Poreč, Pula, Opatija) or in large seaside resorts such as Portorož, is affecting the ecosystem.
 The economic stakes linked to tourism are based on the appeal of heritage, but above all on the pleasures of the sea or pleasure boating.
 Having the chance to enter unspoilt nature, diving off a cliff, finding a deserted island, observing the seabed, encountering marine mammals or large birds... all this is possible in Istria.
-But the concreting of the coastline is compounded by the increasing number of cruise ships, offshore exploitation and the dumping of plastics and other pollutants into the sea.
-How can we find a compromise between the need to exploit nature and the duty to preserve our common heritage?
+But the concreting of the coastline is compounded by the increasing number of cruise ships, offshore exploitation and the discharge of plastics and other pollutants into the sea.
+How can we find a compromise between exploiting nature for tourism and preserving our common heritage?
 This is the enormous challenge facing Croatian political leaders, local authorities and civil society as a whole.